Cooking Merit Badge Answers: A ScoutSmarts Guide

 Do the following:

-3a) Discuss EACH of the following cooking methods.
-For each one, describe the equipment needed, how temperature control is maintained, and name at least one food that can be cooked using that method: baking, boiling, broiling, pan frying, simmering, steaming, microwaving, grilling, foil cooking, and use of a Dutch oven.
+3a) Discuss the following cooking methods.
+For each one, describe the equipment needed, how temperature control is maintained, and name at least one food that can be cooked using that method: baking, boiling, broiling, pan frying, simmering, microwaving, air frying, grilling, foil cooking, Dutch oven.

 Baking